grafana/Grafana-Alloy-for-Beginners/README.md

 Access the [Alloy UI](http://localhost:12347) and look for the hidden key on one of the service discovery targets.

-To decrypt and print the AES-256-CBC encrypted secret message, run the following command in the terminal at the root of the lab repo directory, using the key you just found:
+To decrypt and print the AES-256-CBC encrypted secret message, run the following command in the terminal at the root of the project directory, using the key you just found:
 `openssl enc -aes-256-cbc -d -salt -pbkdf2 -in secret_message.txt.enc -k '<key>'`

 #### Verification